jinyorjin/SIT305-HD-Task4.0-DentalEasy/README.md

 # DentalEasy: Project Objectives and Technical Approach
+Integration mode: Hybrid

+The Android app sends user input to the Google Gemini API for AI-generated dental explanations.
+If the API is unavailable, the app uses local fallback responses.
+The AI feature is not fully offline because Gemini API requires a network connection.
 ## Primary Purpose

 The main goal of DentalEasy is to simplify dental communication.
 Clinical terms and post-operative instructions can often be difficult for patients to understand.
 This app translates professional dental terminology into plain English to help improve patient understanding and reduce anxiety.